-Most airlines allow 20kg of language weight.
-So it is good to know what you really will need for your journey.
-But, of course, this depends on what you are planning to do and when – summer or winter, hiking, skiing or other outdoor activities such as kayaking, dog sledging, staying in hotels or camping.
-We would like to give you a general list which reflects our experience about things that should not be missing on a tour to Greenland.
-During the summer months similar clothes and equipment are needed for Greenland and Iceland.
+Most airlines allow 20kg of checked-in baggage.
+So it is good to consider what you really do need for your journey.
+Of course, this will depend on what kind of a trip you are planning; hiking, biking and other outdoor activities with camping will require more planning than ordinary holiday with accommodation in hotels.
+So we just like to give you a general list based on our experience about things never should be missed for a tour in Iceland.

 Adequate outdoor clothing should meet the following criteria: